 Better known as Epsom salts, magnesium sulphate contains magnesium, sulphur and oxygen.
 Like magnesium chloride, it can be taken transdermally (through the skin) or orally.
 Most people take Epsom salts by dissolving them in a hot bath or foot soak.
 As they have a lower concentration of magnesium than magnesium chloride, they have a lower bioavailability too.

-Magnesium sulphate has analgesic properties that help to soothe sore muscles such as muscle spasms.
+Magnesium sulphate contains analgesic properties that help to soothe sore muscles such as muscle spasms.
 It also draws toxins out of the pores.
 It can have a laxative effect when taken in tablet-form, which could relieve constipation.

 Magnesium malate is made by combining magnesium with malic acid.
 This acid is found in fruits such as oranges.
 Together they make a magnesium salt that has a higher level of bioavailability than other forms such as magnesium oxide and magnesium sulphate.

 Magnesium malate relieves muscle tension by relaxing tense areas.
 It is for this reason it is so effective at helping to ease muscle spasms.
 It also supports hundreds of enzyme processes inside the body, and helps the cells in your body produce and use energy.